Alvor1991/PP4-Physio/README.md

 * **User**: A foreign key from the `User` model that stores the client who has booked the appointment.
 * **Date**: The date of the appointment, stored as a `DateField`.
 * **Time**: The time of the appointment, stored as a `TimeField`.
-* **Notes**: Optional text field allowing the client to add additional notes or information for the appointment.
 * **Treatment**: A `CharField` representing the type of treatment selected for the appointment.

 ### Skeleton

 #### Wireframes

 [Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site & display the placement of different elements.
+I removed 'notes' from the booking form, as I felt this was unnecessary.
+Users can ask detailed questions in the contact form.

 Page | Desktop Version | Mobile Version
 --- | --- | ---